aclark4life/python-packages-doc/beta.rst

 Beta
 ====

-We are currently developing a "secret" feature we think Python developers will like.
+When our beta site launches in early 2012, we will introduce a new feature we think Python programmers will like.

 Sign up
 -------

-If you have not done so already, please take a minute to sign up over here:
+If you have not done so already, please take a minute to sign up here:

     - http://pythonpackages.com/beta/signup

-You will hear from us in Q1 2012.
+You will hear from us in Q1 2012!

 .. include:: disqus.html